Civil parish: Ancient parishes

 Until the break with Rome, parishes managed ecclesiastical matters, while the manor was the principal unit of local administration and justice.
 Later, the church replaced the manor court as the rural administrative centre, and levied a local tax on produce known as a tithe.
 In the medieval period, responsibilities such as relief of the poor passed increasingly from the lord of the manor to the parish's rector, who in practice would delegate tasks among his vestry or the (often well-endowed) monasteries.
-After the dissolution of the monasteries, the power to levy a rate to fund relief of the poor was conferred on the parish authorities by the Act for the Relief of the Poor 1601.
+After the dissolution of the monasteries, the power to levy a rate to fund relief of the poor was conferred on the parish authorities by the Poor Relief Act 1601.
 Both before and after this optional social change, local (vestry-administered) charities are well-documented.

 The parish authorities were known as vestries and consisted of all the ratepayers of the parish.
 As the number of ratepayers of some parishes grew, it became increasingly difficult to convene meetings as an open vestry.
 In some, mostly built-up, areas the select vestry took over responsibility from the entire body of ratepayers.
 This innovation improved efficiency, but allowed governance by a self-perpetuating elite.
 The administration of the parish system relied on the monopoly of the established English Church, which for a few years after Henry VIII alternated between the Roman Catholic Church and the Church of England, before settling on the latter on the accession of Elizabeth I in 1558.
 By the 18th century, religious membership was becoming more fractured in some places, due in part to the progress of Methodism.
 The legitimacy of the parish vestry came into question, and the perceived inefficiency and corruption inherent in the system became a source for concern in some places.
 For this reason, during the early 19th century the parish progressively lost its powers to ad hoc boards and other organisations, such as the boards of guardians given responsibility for poor relief through the Poor Law Amendment Act 1834.
 Sanitary districts covered England in 1875 and Ireland three years later.
 The replacement boards were each entitled to levy their own rate in the parish; the church rate ceased to be levied in many parishes and became voluntary from 1868.